Identification, Images, & Information

 Identification

-"A medium-sized brownish species with long legs; the abdomen is strongly constricted between the second and third segments, and the mesonotum has three velvety black stripes that contrast with the light background of the disc" (Artigas, 1966).
+medium-sized brownish species with long legs; abdomen strongly constricted between segments II & III; mesonotum with three velvety black stripes that contrast with the light background of the disc(1)

 Range